eronmiranda/ClubBAIST/README.md

-# Club BAIST - rebuilding and refactoring software engineering 1 and 2 project.
+# Club BAIST

 A different approach to gain deeper understanding on GraphQL, ReactJS, Typescript, and more.
-Converting Software Engineering 1 and 2 project: Club BAIST.
+Rebuilding and refactoring software engineering 1 and 2 project.

 Tech Stack:
 - Front-end: ReactJS, Typescript